Work–life balance

 Work–life balance in Sweden

-The employed part of the Swedish population work around 1,441 hours per year on average, which is about 18 per cent less than the OECD average.
+Employees in Sweden work around 1,441 hours per year on average, which is about 18 per cent less than the OECD average.
 Meanwhile, the country's productivity compares well with that of the other countries in the EU.

 As for the 'life' part of the work–life balance, there's plenty on offer for families.
 From pram ramps to playgrounds and dedicated park sections for children, Sweden has a lot of public areas and features to keep the entire family happy.